 Once the contract is settled, then the manager must stay in communication with the vendor as well as their own finance department and management teams who will be interfacing with the vendors.
 They also keep track of stock levels and have detailed records to track the delivery of supplies and confirm their arrival.

 Working with vendors might be necessary for the success of your project, but it also adds another layer of complexities to managing it.
-What you must have is a project management software that can handle all this data.
-ProjectManager is a cloud-based tool that features a real-time dashboard for the most accurate information to make sure that you’re always on top of your vendor’s work as they’re doing it.
+What you must have is project management software that can handle all this data.
+ProjectManager is an online tool that features a real-time dashboard for the most accurate information to make sure that you’re always on top of your vendor’s work as they’re doing it.
 Try it for yourself and see how it can help with vendor management by taking this free 30-day trial.